UPPMAX/uppmax_intro_day_1/docs/evaluations/20250210/README.md

 ![Confidences per question, as a histogram](confidences_per_question_histogram.png)

-Feedback at end of confidences:
+Feedback at end of confidences, with only spelling corrections added:

 - 5x NA
 - Day 1 on this course has been very useful,